elliotstokes/elliotstokes.github.io/_posts/2014-03-18-create-maps-with-d3.md

 - <code>simplify {tolerance}</code>.
 What the simplify does is to simplify the underlying geometry, removing some of the points to essentially smooth out the shape.
 - <code>lco COORDINATE_PRECISION={precision}</code>.
 By default the coordinates are stored to 15 decimal places.
 This is probably overkill for our purposes.
 We can provide a precision to reduce the number of decimal places which should

-This then gives us an updated command to convert the data:
+Using these parameters we can modify the command to convert the data to:

 	ogr2ogr -f geoJSON outline3.json coastline.shp -t_srs "+proj=longlat +ellps=WGS84 +no_defs +towgs84=0,0,0" -lco COORDINATE_PRECISION=5 -simplify 5